-Two standards for additives products were developed.
+Two Standards for additives products were developed.
 NSF/ANSI 60: - Drinking water treatment chemicals - Health effects covers many of the water treatment chemicals, also known as direct additives.
 This Standard, NSF/ANSI 61: Drinking water system components - Health effects, covers all indirect additives products and materials.
 Testing to determine the potential of a product to impart taste and/or odor to drinking water is not included in this Standard.

 NSF/ANSI 61 was developed to establish minimum requirements for the control of potential adverse human health effects from products that contact drinking water.
 It does not attempt to include product performance requirements that are currently addressed in other voluntary consensus standards established by such organizations as the American Water Works Association, the American Society for Testing and Materials, and the American National Standards Institute.
-Because this Standard complements the performance requirements specified in the standards of such organizations.
+Because this Standard complements the performance standards of these organizations, it is recommended that products also meet the appropriate performance requirements specified in the standards of such organizations.